 Vases can look pretty boring when they're just filled with water.
 And they're even more bland if you're using faux flowers and don't fill the vase with anything.
 You can make your vases pop by spray-painting inexpensive dried beans in the color of your choice.
 Then, simply fill the vases with the painted beans.Continue to 16 of 21 below.

 Faux Galvanized Zinc Vase

 Give your wedding a high-end vintage vibe with these faux galvanized zinc vases.
-It's a very cheap wedding centerpiece because all it uses is paint and cardboard.
-But the outcome looks like something you would see in a high-end magazine.Continue to 17 of 21 below.
+All you need is paint and cardboard for this surprisingly cheap wedding centerpiece.
+The outcome looks like something you would see in a high-end magazine.Continue to 17 of 21 below.

 17 of 21

 Instead of expensive fresh flowers, consider making some paper flowers to use as a frugal wedding centerpiece.
-Using any color of crepe paper you'd like, you can make these beautiful flowers.
+You can make these beautiful flowers with any color of crepe paper you'd like.
 Even better, you can take them home after your wedding to enjoy the paper flowers for years to come.Continue to 18 of 21 below.

 18 of 21